Let the God of My Salvation Be Exalted

-Like the author of the 18th Psalm, Abram learned that he could trust God in every situation.
+Abram, like the author of the 18th Psalm, learned that he could trust God in every situation.
 The longer he walked with God, the stronger his faith became.
 As God provided guidance to meet life’s challenges, strength to confront evil and protection against enemies, Abram’s faith continued to grow.

 In the same way, as we choose to trust God in the reality of our everyday experience, we’ll have greater faith.
 Then like the psalmist, it will be possible to proclaim that His way is always right and declare from personal experience, let the God of my salvation be exalted.

 Charles E. McCracken is an international Bible teacher, long-time friend of Israel and advocate for the Jewish people.
 Rev. McCracken authentically communicates biblical truth making his presentations relevant for those seeking to understand the significance of Israel and the church in Bible prophecy.
 He staunchly supports the nation of Israel and the Jewish people’s right to exist and live in peace.

 © Charles E. McCracken 2016, devotional comments only.
 Repost/Reprint with permission from the author.
 Scripture taken from the New King James Version®.
 Copyright © 1982 by Thomas Nelson.
 Used by permission.
 All rights reserved.
 (Emphasis added).

 1) Bible opened to Isaiah.
 By, Ken Horn, [CC BY 2.0] via Wikimedia Commons – Enhancement: MKM Portfolios